Prometheus-X-association/edge-computing/docs/design-document.md

 #### scenario 2: efficient near-data processing
   - General BB triggers a processing function on Data A
-    - Input: processing function (or container), Data A to be processed
+    - Input: reference to the processing function (or container), Data A to be processed
     - Precondition: worker node is "collocated" with Data A (Data A is directly available from the worker node)
   - tailor-made Kubernetes/Knative scheduler selects the worker node (Edge Site 1) collocated with Data A
+  - processing function is gathered via the Connector (from the Catalog)
   - processing function is deployed to Edge Site 1
     - option 1: container (CaaS)
     - option 2: function (FaaS)